On the density of strongly minimal algebraic vector fields: Introduction

 \subsection{Description of proof methods and organization of the paper}

-The proof of these results uses a combination of {\em model-theoretic techniques} concerning the structure of strongly minimal sets in the theory of differentially closed fields of characteristic zero and of {\em geometric techniques} describing the dynamical properties of a generic foliation on a smooth projective algebraic variety.
-While Section 2 is a preliminary section introducing the relevant vocabulary needed later on in the text, we quickly describe below the articulation between these techniques in Section 3 to Section 5.
+The proof of these results uses a combination of {\em model-theoretic techniques} concerning the structure of strongly minimal sets in the theory $\mathrm{DCF}_0$ of differentially closed fields and of {\em geometric techniques} describing the dynamical properties of generic foliations on smooth projective algebraic varieties.
+We refer the reader to \cite{Bouscaren, Marker, Pizarro} for background on the model-theoretic terminology and quickly describe the articulation between these techniques in the rest of the article.